Nazek-Altayeb/plan-for-a-picnic/README.md

 The data being entered by user are validated to ensure the intended values are entered, the following is an example.
 ![Validate user input ](assets/images/user-input-validation-results.png)

-2. Save non-exist data
+2. Save non-exist data.
-If user chooses option 5 (Save your data in our records) where no data is entered by him/her, a warning letter is displayed.
+If user chooses option 4 (Save your data in our records) where no data is entered by him/her, a warning letter is displayed.
 ![Save non-exist data ](assets/images/save-non-existing-data.png)

 ## HTML Validation.